Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination: Details of Benchmark Models

-QCGCL architecture initially uses multiple layers of graph attention-based convolution (GATConv) layers to capture graph features.
-Each GAT layer is followed by batch normalization and residual connections, which allow the model to skip layers for improved training.
-The graph-level embedding is achieved through mean and max pooling.
+QCGCL architecture initially uses 6 GAT convolutional layers to capture graph features with the following configuration: GAT Layer 1 ([8 $\rightarrow$ 32], 4 heads, concat), Layer 2 ([128 $\rightarrow$ 64], 4 heads, concat), Layer 3 ([256 $\rightarrow$ 64], 2 heads, concat), Layer 4 ([128 $\rightarrow$ 32], 2 heads, concat), Layer 5 ([64 $\rightarrow$ 32], 1 head), and Layer 6 ([32 $\rightarrow$ 16], 1 head).
+Each GAT layer is followed by batch normalization, ReLU activation, and dropout (0.1).
+Residual connections are applied around each layer for improved training.
+The graph-level embedding is achieved through concatenated mean and max pooling, producing a 32-dimensional representation.
 A quantum circuit then processes this pooled GNN output.
-We benchmarked QCGCL using 3 different quantum encoders, as depicted in Table \ref{tab:benchmark}.
-Finally, the GNN and quantum outputs are concatenated and passed through a fully connected readout layer to generate the final prediction.
+We benchmarked QCGCL using 3 different quantum encoders, as depicted in Table \ref{tab:benchmark}: (i) \textbf{Variant 1 (RY+RX):} 7 qubits with encoding $|0\rangle \rightarrow H \rightarrow RY(\theta_i) \rightarrow RX(\phi_i)$, 6 variational layers with RY($\alpha$) $\rightarrow$ RX($\beta$) and circular CNOT entanglement (84 parameters); (ii) \textbf{Variant 2 (RY):} same structure but only RY rotations (42 parameters); (iii) \textbf{Variant 3 (Amplitude+RY):} amplitude encoding followed by RY-based variational circuit (42 parameters).
+The classical embedding (32-d) and quantum embedding (7-d) are concatenated to form a 39-dimensional fused representation, which is processed through an MLP ([39 $\rightarrow$ 64 $\rightarrow$ 32 $\rightarrow$ 2]) with ReLU and Dropout (0.1), followed by softmax for final prediction.
+Total parameters: 7,448 (varies by quantum encoding).